-This learning outcome captures many aspects of your PPD, including attendance and punctuality.
-Part of the assignment mark and feedback you receive on a module could be affected, among other aspects of PPD, by poor attendance or persistent lateness.
+Learning outcomes capture many aspects of your time studying at CFS, including attendance and punctuality.
+Part of the assignment mark and feedback you receive on a module could be affected by poor attendance or persistent lateness.
 Your tutor will let you know which areas of skill attract marks in the assignment for that module.
 Marking emphases will vary between assignments.
 You should always be told how you can score well in an assignment, including where attendance and punctuality count towards the mark.